 Although this is great, it also means that we have a problem.
 Namely that the digital space is being flooded with content from various niches, and users find it difficult to choose the content which is most valuable to them.
 Building a private online community will actually help people connect with the right community or access the right content for their needs.

-At first glance, you may wonder whether a membership-only model is the right strategy for your WordPress site.
+At first glance, you may wonder whether a membership-only model is a right strategy for your WordPress site.
 Below, I will give you a few reasons why this can bring value to your community.

 Make People Feel Like Insiders